AkashMedishetty/ONSITE-ATLAS/project-structure.md

 - `utils/excelHelper.js`: Helpers for Excel import/export (registrations, abstracts).
 Includes `generateAbstractsExcel` for exporting abstracts as Excel files, used by the abstracts download endpoint.
+- `server/src/controllers/registrationResourceModal.controller.js`: Controller for the registration resource modal.
+Fetches all resources for a registration, enriches them with display names using event resource settings, and returns them for modal display.
+- `server/src/routes/registrationResourceModal.routes.js`: Route for the registration resource modal endpoint.
+Exposes `/api/events/:eventId/registrations/:registrationId/resource-usage-modal` for fetching enriched resource usage for a registration.